Code-Hex/chair/README.md

 ```

 ### show
-Show a part of configuration for mysql and nginx.
+`show` command shows a part of configuration for mysql and nginx.
 ```
 Usage:
   chair show [flags]